akremgr/gitflow/README.md

 # gitflow

-this is an example of gitflow on github
+this is an example of gitflow on github fixed